-Reporting to the president and chief executive officer of the Provincial Health Services Authority (PHSA), the executive vice president of clinical service delivery has executive responsibility for all BCEHS services.
+Reporting to the president and chief executive officer of the Provincial Health Services Authority (PHSA), the executive vice president and chief ambulance officer has executive responsibility for all BCEHS services.

 Darlene MacKinnon has more than 15 years of progressive senior leadership roles in a career that has focused on clinical operations, professional practice, quality, and strategic and capital planning.